nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 The ouput will look as is shown below.
 The graph is relatively easy to interpret.
 The user can see that Gasoline - Regular fuel prices in Hawaii have for the last 6 years steadily remained more expensive than US average prices.
 The main drawback of using plotly to process datasets from data.gov seems to be the extensive time and effort it would take to create outputs for each of the following fuel types.
 The same time consuming steps would have to be taken for analyzing Diesel, Gasoline - Migrade, and Gasoline - Premium between all 5 locations.
-The same cubersome process would have to be followed for comparing fuel types for each particular location.
+The same cumbersome process would have to be followed for comparing fuel types for each particular location.
 Additionally, data in plotly is static, that is every time the data is updated, everything will need to be replotted.

 ![Figure 4](Figure4.png)